 - Medical expenses, past and future,

-- Lost wages and reduced ability to earn an income, and/also
+- Lost wages and reduced ability to earn an income, and

-If the case goes on to trial, the court may impose punitive damages as well.
+If the case goes on to trial, the court may impose punitive damages as well – which Pfizer can well afford.
+In 2018 alone, the company earned $1.7 billion from Xeljanz.8

-When Xeljanz causes a fatality, family can bring a wrongful death claim against Pfizer.
-In most states, plaintiffs would have to prove the following:
+If your family member died from Xeljanz, you can bring a wrongful death claim against Pfizer.
+In most states, you would have to prove the following:

 - The victim died;